Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Numerical results

 \section{Numerical results}

-In this section we report our computational study: we compare the performance of~\texttt{ADAL} and~\texttt{SDPNAL+}~\cite{yang2015sdpnal} on randomly generated instances and on instances from SDP relaxations of the stable set problem (equivalent to the max clique problem) and the graph coloring problem. \texttt{SDPNAL+} implements an ADMM combined with a semismooth Newton-Conjugate Gradient method. \texttt{SDPNAL+} is implemented in MATLAB, with some subroutines in C language incorporated via Mex files.
-For our comparison, we considered the version of~\texttt{SDPNAL+} available at \url{https://blog.nus.edu.sg/mattohkc/softwares/sdpnalplus/}.
-Our version of~\texttt{ADAL} is implemented in MATLAB R2020a and uses its built-in functions.
-Both our implementation of~\texttt{ADAL} and the instances used in our numerical experience can be downloaded from~\url{https://github.com/batt95/ADAL-ineq}.
-In the implementation of~\texttt{SDPNAL+} a refined management of the matrices is implemented exploiting their symmetry and allows the optimization of the subroutines used throughout the application of the algorithm.
+In this section, we present the results of our computational study, where we evaluate the performance of both \texttt{ADAL-ineq} and \texttt{SDPNAL+}~\cite{yang2015sdpnal}.
+The comparison is conducted on randomly generated instance, as well as on SDP relaxations of both the stable set and the graph coloring problems.
+The software \texttt{SDPNAL+}, accessible at \url{https://blog.nus.edu.sg/mattohkc/softwares/sdpnalplus/}, integrates an ADMM with a semismooth Newton-Conjugate Gradient method.
+It is implemented in MATLAB, using a refined management of the matrices exploiting their symmetry.
+This approach allows the optimization of a significant portion of its C subroutines, which are provided through Mex files. \texttt{ADAL-ineq} is developed in MATLAB utilizing its built-in functions, and is available at~\url{https://github.com/batt95/ADAL-ineq}, along with the instances used in our numerical experiments and an alternative Python implementation.

+The numerical performance of ADMMs, including \texttt{ADAL-ineq}, strongly depend on the update rule used for the penalty parameter $\sigma$.
+As in~\cite{cerulli2020improving,wiegele2022sdp}, we follow the strategy by Lorenz and Tran-Dinh~\cite{Lorenz2019}, considering at every iteration $k$ the ratio between the norm of the primal variable $ X^k$ and norm of the dual variable $ Z^k$.
+In the implementation of our post-processing procedure, described in Section \ref{sec:dualbound}, we used Gurobi 9.1.1~\cite{gurobi} as the solver for problem~\eqref{eq:LP}.
 The experiments were carried out on an Intel(R) Xeon(R) CPU E5-2698 v4 running at 2.20GHz, with 256GB of RAM, under Linux (Ubuntu 16.04.7).